GaloisInc/swanky/README.md

 All results use unix streams and were run on a 2.7 GHz machine with 16 GB RAM, with the sender and receiver run on different threads (see `benches/ot.rs` for details), using the `nightly` feature (see below).

-# Documentation

-The documentation can be found here: <https://amaloz.github.com/ocelot/ocelot/>.

 # Building